openenclave/openenclave/docs/GettingStartedDocs/Edger8rGettingStarted.md

 };
 ```

 Unfortunately we cannot get much more complicated with structures than this.
-We **CANNOT** for instance define the following structures within `edl` because of the pointer:
+For instance define the following structures within `edl` because of the pointer is not recommended:

 ```c
 struct MyStruct0 {